withastro/astro/docs/styling.md

 When you have components that rearrage, or appear different when they’re next to other components, that’s a hard battle to win. **Components should look and act the same no matter where they are placed.** That’s what makes them components!

-💁 **Why this helps Astro styling**: margins pushing other components around creeps into your styling architecture in sneaky ways, and can result in the creation of some wonky or brittle layout components.
+💁 **Why this works well in Astro**: margins pushing other components around creeps into your styling architecture in sneaky ways, and can result in the creation of some wonky or brittle layout components.
 Avoiding it altogether will keep your layout components simpler, and you’ll spend less time styling in general.

-#### 6. Don’t use global media queries
+#### Suggestion #4: Avoid global media queries

-The final point is a natural extension of the **Prefer Component-scoped styles** rule.
+The final point is a natural boundary of **Scoped Styles**.
 That extends to breakpoints, too!
 You know that one, weird breakpoint where your `<Card />` component wraps awkardly at a certain size?
 You should handle that within `<Card />`, and not anywhere else.

 Even if you end up with some random value like `@media (min-width: 732px) {`, that’ll probably work better than trying to create a global [magic number][magic-number] somewhere that only applies to one context (an arbitrary value may be “magic” to the rest of an app, but it does still have meaning within the context of a component that needs that specific value).